Opentrons/opentrons/api/docs/source/v2/new_modules.rst

 Lid Temperature Control
 ^^^^^^^^^^^^^^^^^^^^^^^
 As mentioned before, users have access to controlling when a lid temperature is set.
-It is recommended that you set the lid temperature before beginning a thermocycler cycle, described later.
-The range of the thermocycler lid is 20-105 degrees Celsius.
+It is recommended that you set the lid temperature before executing a Thermocycler Module profile, described later.
+The range of the Thermocycler Module lid is
+20°C to 105°C.

 Set Lid Temperature
 +++++++++++++++++++